Disorder Operator and R\'enyi Entanglement Entropy of Symmetric Mass Generation

-In this work we carefully investigate another class of candidate unconventional QCPs involving Dirac fermions, which were also proposed to be beyond the ``traditional" paradigm.
-When we discuss QCPs involving Dirac fermions, the standard paradigm is the Gross-Neveu-Yukawa-Higgs mechanism, in which a bosonic field would couple with the Dirac mass operator, and when the bosonic field condenses, the Dirac fermions acquires a mass.
+{\it Introduction and Motivation.---} When a quantum critical point (continuous quantum phase transition) does not have a Landau-Ginzburg type of description in terms of a local order parameter, it is often referred to as an unconventional QCP.
+In this work we carefully investigate a class of candidate unconventional QCPs involving Dirac fermions, which were proposed to be beyond the ``traditional" paradigm.
+When we discuss QCPs involving Dirac fermions, the standard paradigm is the Gross-Neveu-Yukawa-Higgs mechanism, in which a bosonic field would couple with the Dirac mass operator, and when the bosonic field condenses, the Dirac fermions acquires a mass~\cite{liaoDiracI2022,liu2022metallic,lang2019quantum,liu2021grossneveu}.
 The bosonic field carries certain representation of a symmetry group (or gauge group), hence the bosonic field plays the same role as the order parameter in the Landau-Ginzburg theory.
 In this conventional paradigm, the Dirac fermions acquire a mass through spontaneously breaking certain symmetry.
 This is essentially the mechanism for the mass generation of all the matter fields in the Standard Model of particle physics.
 However, in recent years it was discovered by both condensed matter and high energy physics communities that, under the right conditions, the Dirac fermions can acquire a mass continuously through a QCP {\it without} breaking any symmetry.
-This mechanism is called the ``symmetric mass generation" (SMG)~\cite{slagleExotic2015,Ayyar1410.6474,Catterall1510.04153,Ayyar1511.09071,Catterall1609.08541,he2016quantum,Kikukawa1710.11101,Kikukawa1710.11618,you2018symmetric,you2018bosonic,Xu2103.15865,Tong2022SMG,zeng2022symmetric,Wang1307.7480,YZY2022nuSMG,YZY2022FSSMG,wang2022symmetric}.
-The possibility of SMG in $(2+1)d$ is tightly related to the classification of interacting topological insulators or topological superconductors (TSCs) in three spatial dimensions, please refer to Ref.~\cite{slagleExotic2015} for more discussions.
+This mechanism is called the ``symmetric mass generation" (SMG)~\cite{slagleExotic2015,ayyarMassive2015,Catterall1510.04153,ayyarOrigin2016,Catterall1609.08541,he2016quantum,Kikukawa1710.11101,Kikukawa1710.11618,you2018symmetric,you2018bosonic,Xu2103.15865,Tong2022SMG,zeng2022symmetric,Wang1307.7480,YZY2022nuSMG,YZY2022FSSMG,wang2022symmetric}.
+The possibility of SMG in $(2+1)d$ is tightly related to the classification of interacting topological insulators or topological superconductors in three spatial dimensions, please refer to Ref.~\cite{slagleExotic2015} for more discussions.